equinor/ert/docs/reference/configuration/keywords.rst

         is replaced with a value.
 The rest of the line defines a prior distribution for the key.

-        **Note that ERT only stores values sampled from a standard normal distribution,** **and a transformation is performed based on the configuration that is loaded** **from file.
-This means that if the distribution file is changed, the transformed** **values written to the run path will be different the next time ERT is started,** **even though the underlying value stored by ERT has not changed**

         **Example: Using GEN_KW to estimate fault transmissibility multipliers**

         Previously ERT supported a datatype MULTFLT for estimating fault